husnainsadiq/husnainsadiq/README.md

 ---

 <p align="center" style="color:gray;">
-Code is poetry written for machines and read by humans..
+Code is poetry written for machines and read by humans - Husnain Sadiq
 </p>